htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 Cece Xiao graduated from Brown University in 2020 with a bachelor’s degree in computer science-economics.
 She currently works as a software engineer in New York City.<br><br>

 <img src="html/drafts/img/iris_lee.jpg" width="300"><br>
-Iris Lee is a recent graduate from Brown University, where she studied computer science.
+Iris Lee is a 2020 graduate of Brown University, where she studied computer science.
 She now works in New York City as a software engineer at an internet services company.<br><br>

 ### Editor / Project Leader